anyars-encarta/Project-with-Webpack/README.md

 # Project-with-Webpack

-This is a trial app to combine rails and react functionalities
+This is a trial app to combine rails and react functionalities.
+The project uses PostgreSQL